Upeksha Swarnamali: Personal life

 She was born to Sri Lankan parents in Kuwait, where she lived for 20 years before returning to Sri Lanka in 2004.
 She studied at Indian International School in Kuwait and holds a Diploma in Dancing.
-Her mother named Nirmalee Swarnamali and her father is a Tamil citizen.
-She said that she never know about her dad due to parents divorced where she was 4 years old.
+Her mother is Nirmalee Swarnamali and her father is a Tamil citizen.
+She's stated that she never knew about her father due to her parents' divorce when she was 4 years old.
 Swarnamali has a brother from another mother named J. Shehan Fernando.

 Swarnamali was first married to Mahesh Chaminda, but she was assaulted by him and was hospitalised with heavy bruises and other injuries.
 They divorced on 31 January 2013, by a court order from Colombo District Court.
-She then married car sale owner Samantha Perera on 13 March 2016 and the couple has one daughter.
+She then married to a car sales dealer, Samantha Perera on March 13, 2016.
+The couple has one daughter.
+However, the couple divorced in 2021.

 Acting

 Starting her career as a model, she appeared on several song videos including "Chanchala", and took a major role in the television drama series Paba.
 She also participated in the reality dancing show Sirasa Dancing Stars, but was eliminated on 8 June 2008.
 She won the Sumathi Award for Best Upcoming Actress for Most popular actress sponsored by Vendol.
-In 2008, she acted in Sri Lanka's first gigital movie, Hetawath Mata Adaraya Karanna.
-The film was telecast on Valentine's Day 2008 through Citi Hitz Satellite movie channel of Dialog Television.
-During the shooting of the teledrama Ahas Maliga, she was bitten by a cobra, but nothing serious due to removal of fangs.
+In 2008, she acted in Sri Lanka's first digital movie, Hetawath Mata Adaraya Karanna.
+During the shooting of the teledrama Ahas Maliga, she was bitten by a cobra.